jolancornevin/LifeTracker/README.md

 -   https://www.mongodb.com/docs/realm/sdk/react-native/ (require manual steps --> https://www.mongodb.com/docs/realm/sdk/react-native/bootstrap-with-expo/#build-and-run-the-application)
 -   https://reactnavigation.org/docs/getting-started (require manual steps)

 echo $env:ANDROID_HOME

 TODO:

-- add a notification to fill everyday
+-   create a "Event settings" page where
-- add a list of sentences to live by
+    -   we can see the current list of event we have
+    -   we can add new ones
+    -   we can remove old ones